MightyCristof/DETECT/README.md

-DETECT: DETection and Evaluation of Cosmic Targets
+DETection and Evaluation of Cosmic Targets (DETECT)
 --------

 Welcome to DETECT, a project dedicated to simulating and evaluating cosmic targets using simulated data.
 Currently implementation includes AGNs and host galaxies.